Yes. Use of weed or Cannabis is legal in California.

 Cannabis, or Marijuana, is a plant with psychoactive properties and has been used for medicinal purposes for the last 20 years.

-The medical use of weed in the state was legalized on 5 November 1996, after 55% people voted in favor to approve Proposition 215, also known as the Compassionate Use Act of 1996.
+The medical use of weed in the state was legalized on November 5, 1996, after 55% of people voted in favor to approve Proposition 215, also known as the Compassionate Use Act of 1996.
 Use of weed for any other purposes remained illegal in the state.

 In rural areas, it can be grown in larger quantities in farms.
 A plant or seedling of weed can be given but not sold to anyone.
-Also, weed cannot be smoked or consumed in public places nor can it be taken outside the state.
+Also, marijuana cannot be smoked or consumed in public places, nor can it be taken outside the state.

 Weed – the new cash crop

 Post-legalization, weed has emerged as the new cash crop for farmers in California.
 Since November 8 last year, there has been a surge in farmers shifting from growing grapes to Cannabis.
 The potential to make quick profits has led to a sudden increase in land acquisition for weed farming with investors trying to buy out available land.
 This has led to a surge in farmland prices.

 Counties of Sonoma, Napa, Trinity, Humboldt and Mendocino, are witnessing Cannabis farms mushroom where grape farms once covered the land.

 Lawmakers are working with local growers to develop Northern California as a major marijuana growing belt.
 Given its potential, it is anticipated that weed tourism will soon overtake winery tourism that has been very popular in the state.